kevinloeffler/opendata-hackathon/readme.md

 #### Path Refinement
 As from our rough tests, the path refinement results in a reduced driving time of approximately 5-10 minutes per path.

+#### Path Constraint
+In order to make it as realistic as possible, we have defined two constraints for the path:
+1. The path should be calculated such that it fits into 1 working day (8h, adjustable via UI)
+2. The fillment level of a trough should not be exceeded (currently set to 10 containers = 1 fillment of a trough, also it is not yet distinguished between volume per glass type)

+We then start at station0 (Heizkraftwerk St. Gallen) and we continuously add containers until eiher the time is excceeded (inclusive time to get back to station0) or the trough is full.
+The needed time is calculated by summing up the driving times and the time per emptying (fixed at 15 Minutes per container - some extra time included for gradual delays) per container.

+Currently, we don't consider emptying nearby containers of other glass types which are below the set threshold but in reality, this would be a reasonable extension to the application.

 ## Future Ideas ✨
 Ideas that can be explored if there is time: